 Query API ImprovementsBetter database performanceMedium

 The Abilities API stands out as the most innovative addition, providing developers with standardized methods for integrating AI services directly into WordPress workflows.
-This API handles authentication, rate limiting, content sanitization, and context management—eliminating the need for each plugin developer to build these complex systems independently.
+This API handles authentication, rate limiting, content sanitization, and context management - eliminating the need for each plugin developer to build these complex systems independently.

-Real-Time Collaboration Features
+#Real-Time Collaboration Features

 WordPress 7.0 finally delivers on the long-promised real-time collaboration capabilities, transforming the block editor into a true multi-user environment.
 This feature allows content teams to work together on posts and pages simultaneously, seeing each other’s changes in real-time without conflicts or version control issues.

-How Real-Time Collaboration Works
+#How Real-Time Collaboration Works

 The collaboration system uses WebSocket connections to maintain persistent communication between users editing the same content.
-When a user makes changes, operational transformation algorithms ensure that concurrent edits merge seamlessly without data loss.
+When a user makes changes, operational transformation algorithms ensure that concurrent edits merge directly without data loss.
 Each collaborator receives a unique color-coded cursor and presence indicator, making it easy to see who is working on which section.

 Key collaboration features include: